Nutrient Remediation: Improve Water Quality with Phoslock, Alum, EutroSORB, and Biologicals

-Nutrients are one of the most critically important factors affecting the health, appearance and longevity of a lake or pond.
-Nutrients allow all living plants and animals in an aquatic ecosystem to thrive and, when managed properly, can help homeowners associations, reservoirs, municipalities, golf courses, fisheries and private landowners achieve their dreams for a water resource.
+Nutrients are one of the most critically important factors affecting a lake or pond’s health, appearance, and longevity.
+Nutrients allow all living plants and animals in an aquatic ecosystem to thrive and, when managed properly, can help homeowners associations, reservoirs, municipalities, golf courses, fisheries, and private landowners achieve their dreams for a water resource.
 But while aquatic life requires nutrients to survive, nutrients can also result in undesirable plant and algae growth if levels are excessive.
 To achieve your freshwater goals while preventing nuisance plant infestations, it’s important to understand how and why to keep nutrient levels in balance.

 Remediating nutrients present in the water column is a great step towards rebalancing and restoring a waterbody to its original beauty, but it is not the last.
 It’s best to pair Phoslock and Alum applications with other sustainable strategies that reduce nutrients.
-Mechanical hydro-raking and dredging physically remove large amounts of nutrient rich sediment responsible for fueling nuisance plant growth, which helps provide a new slate from which native plants and wildlife can thrive.
-Continual oxygenation of the water column is also imperative in efforts to reduce nutrient loading.
-Floating fountains and submersed diffused aeration systems can work day and night to introduce oxygen to your waterbody, thus facilitating the conversion of nutrients to forms that do not sustain plants and algae.
+Continual oxygenation of the water column is imperative in efforts to reduce nutrient loading.
+Fountains and submersed aeration systems work in different ways to circulate and oxygenate the water which helps balance nutrient levels and enhance water quality.

-Likewise, beneficial buffers can prevent new nutrients from entering the resource.
-Around the shoreline, considering introducing a vegetative buffer of native, flowering plants to reduce nutrient rich stormwater runoff from flowing into your lake or pond during rainstorms.
-In addition to filtering runoff, beneficial buffers help stabilize shorelines and prevent erosion.
+Beneficial buffers can prevent new nutrients from entering the resource.
+Around the shoreline, consider introducing a vegetative buffer of native, flowering plants to reduce nutrient-rich stormwater runoff from flowing into your lake or pond during rainstorms.
 Communities can go the extra mile by properly disposing of trash and pet waste, reducing reliance on lawn and garden fertilizers, and bagging leaves and grass clippings.